teateatea/heartbreaker/A/B/C/Rules/The Martel Ledger.md

 ___

-**Starting Date:** The day the Character first began adventuring.
+**Starting Date:** The date this Character first began adventuring.

-**Initial Debt:** The starting debt for this Character.
+**Initial Debt:** The starting debt for this Character, acquired by the Martels.

-**Monthly Payments:** The expected payments each month.
+**Monthly Payment:** The expected payments each month.
 This is 1% of the Initial Debt.
 Following this payment schedule, Characters will be debt-free in as little as 8 years!

 ___
 ***See also:*** [[Martel Debt]]